Zhangxm520/RFIW2021/README.md

                 --threshold 0.1( calculated by find.py) \
                 --batch_size 40 --log_path Track1/log_name.txt --gpu 0
 ```
+In our environment, we achieved the best model at the 42nd epoch.
+We believe that it is normal for the final results obtained to fluctuate up and down due to software version differences.

 ## Track2
 We have implemented Track 2 using tensorflow 2.
 Basically the same as task 1, only need to copy ArcFace_r100_v1.h5 to the Track2 folder.